underworldcode/underworld3/joss-paper/paper.md

 ---
-title: 'Underworld3: Self-Describing Mathematical Models in Python'
+title: 'Underworld3: Mathematically Self-Describing Modelling in Python for Desktop, HPC and Cloud'
 tags:
   - Python
   - Geodynamics